21. Musical sounds

 Loudness has to do with the subjective quality of the amplitude of a sound wave.
 Perhaps you like to turn the volume all the way up, and consider that to be the best level of volume for listening to music.
 Somebody else may consider that same volume to be too loud.
 For a single individual, loudness is related to the intensity of a sound wave, but among individuals, loudness is not something that can be agreed upon.

 On the other hand, intensity describes the amount of energy per unit of area that reaches a certain location every second.
 In other words, it is equal to the amount of power divided by the area over which that power is distributed.
 Intensity is an objective, physical quantity that we can measure.
-The units of intensity are W/m2.
+The unit for intensity is W/m2.
 It is related to the energy that is transmitted by the sound wave.
 (In fact, intensity can be measured for all waves, not just sound waves.)

 For this reason, using intensity values is not the best way to describe sound intensity.
 Instead, scientists use a relative scale.
 In other words, how much more intense is one sound compared to another?
 To determine the relative intensity of sounds, we divide by a baseline value.
 For sound waves, the baseline that is used is known as “the threshold of human hearing,” which is 10-12 W/m2.
 Using this value, we can see how much more intense one sound is compared to that threshold.
 The threshold of human hearing has a relative intensity of one (it is exactly equal to itself).
 The rocket engine has a relative intensity of